05K4R1N/magento2-popup-manager/README.md

 # Popup Manager

-# Don't use this module in live sites

-# Coming Soon...
+# This Pop Up will be checked and tested just in experimental cases for Magento

 In Development...